FAQ: Voluntary Acknowledgment of Parentage (VAP)

-Outside of New England, Nevada, California, Washington, and Maryland have recently expanded access to VAPs through statute, and New York recently enacted a similar statute that will go into effect beginning February 15, 2021.
+Outside of New England, Nevada, California, Washington, and Maryland, and New York have recently expanded access to VAPs through statute, and New York recently enacted a similar statute that will go into effect beginning February 15, 2021.
 The following is a complete list of states, in order of expanded access, that currently allow LGBTQ parents to establish parentage through a VAP, with links to their forms:

 - Nevada (2017).
 Must be requested in person or by mail.